 He’s partial to Brioni but was put off by their price point when he inquired about a bespoke tailored leather jacket.
 (Well over $10,000.00, apparently.)

 Our client’s assistant came to us with the project.
-He brought with him in a very lightweight, heavily worn piece our client owned from a very high end European designer.
-It was also a big and tall size that is very difficult to find as OTR anywhere.
+He brought with him a very lightweight, heavily worn piece our client loved.

 The client loved the proportions of the jacket and wanted to emulate it.
-Overall it was very well made garment, but by the finishing, and the linings in particular, the jacket looked to be made elsewhere.
+Overall it was a very well-made garment, but by the finishing, and the linings in particular, the jacket looked to be made elsewhere.
 Even though it was labeled as Made in Italy.
 It was Not.

 Over the years, we have developed techniques that work beautifully on these very fine skins.
 All without the unsightly pic-stitching that traditional tailoring techniques would leave on leather.
 And every piece is made in NYC, right in our 5th Avenue Atelier.